BroboticsRoboticsComp/Electrical/README.md

 ~ Schematic of the electrical circuit

-~ DAC pins on Teensy
+~ DAC pins on Teensy-LC